podverse/podverse-ops/README.md

 WARNING: If you use the letsencrypt for SSL on stage or prod, be careful not to run the letsencrypt container too many times.
 Every time the container starts it requests SSL certificates from letsencrypt, and if you reach that limit, you won't be able to request new SSL certificates for a week.
-You may want to remove podverse_letsencrypt_nginx from the following command while you're testing.
+For that reason you may want to remove podverse_letsencrypt_nginx from the following command while you're testing.

 ```
 docker-compose -f docker-compose.local.yml up -d podverse_nginx_proxy podverse_letsencrypt_nginx podverse_db podverse_api podverse_web